APPLICATION CHECK LIST

 Freedom Service Dogs trains dogs for the following types of clients:

-- Veterans who have been formally diagnosed with post-traumatic stress (PTS), TBI, or a physical disability.
+• Veterans who have been formally diagnosed with post-traumatic stress (PTSD), TBI, or a physical disability.

-- Veterans who are diagnosed with PTS and also have anxiety or depression are welcome to apply.
+• Veterans who are diagnosed with PTSD and also have anxiety or depression are welcome to apply.

 Freedom Service Dogs is unable to provide service dogs at this time for the following conditions: